marvinkassabian/vagabond/README.md

 Premise
 -------
-Started off with a simple program to become familar with [Kyle Simpson's OOLO pattern](https://davidwalsh.name/javascript-objects-deconstruction).
+Started off with a simple program to become familar with [Kyle Simpson's OLOO pattern](https://davidwalsh.name/javascript-objects-deconstruction).

 Used the [diamond-square algorithm](https://en.wikipedia.org/wiki/Diamond-square_algorithm) to create organic height maps for eventual overworld generation.